-Ipilimumab (YERVOY®) (given alone and in combination with nivolumab [OPDIVO®])
+• Ipilimumab (YERVOY®) (given alone and in combination with OPDIVO®)

-PD-1, PD-L1, and CTLA-4 inhibitors are types of checkpoint inhibitors.
-PD-1 and PD-L1 inhibitors generally produce fewer and less severe side effects compared with CTLA-4 inhibitors, such as ipilimumab.
+PD-1 and CTLA-4 inhibitors are types of checkpoint inhibitors.
+PD-1 inhibitors generally produce fewer and less severe side effects compared with CTLA-4 inhibitors, such as ipilimumab.
 Nevertheless, the combination of the PD-1 inhibitor nivolumab and the CTLA-4 inhibitor ipilimumab is considered highly effective when a strong response is needed, although the use of this combination is associated with a more severe side-effect profile.
-There is also a combination therapy of atezolizumab (PD-L1 inhibitor) + vemurafenib + cobimetinib (both targeted therapies) that provides a longer response than targeted therapy alone.
-Again, it's important to remember that this triple combination is only available to patients whose melanoma is BRAF positive.

-It's also important to mention that the CTLA-4 inhibitor ipilimumab became commercially available in 2011, before the PD-1 and PD-L1 inhibitors.
+It's also important to mention that the CTLA-4 inhibitor ipilimumab became commercially available in 2011, before the PD-1 inhibitors.
 It was the first new treatment approved for melanoma in decades, and it ushered in a new era of melanoma research and treatment.
 However, as you will see below in How Well These Therapies Work, the PD-1 inhibitors have a better efficacy and safety profile.
 Therefore, ipilimumab is rarely prescribed as a single-agent therapy.
 Instead, it is more frequently used in combination with nivolumab.
 For this reason, we will not spend time discussing ipilimumab as a single-agent therapy.